MarBenitez/visualization-practice/README.md

 # Data Visualization Practice

 This repository is dedicated to showcasing my skills in data visualization using __Plotly, Matplotlib and Seaborn__.
-I have created various plots and graphs to help understand and visualize a salarie dataset effectively.
+I have created various plots and graphs to help understand and visualize a salarie dataset effectively in this [notebook](https://github.com/MarBenitez/visualization-practice/blob/main/plotly_practice.ipynb).

 ## Introduction